“I’m not a fan of fondant”

 But the true measure of the cake is when you break that skin.
 When you cut into it and reveal all that deliciousness inside, will it still be awesome down to the last slice from the middle of the bottom tier?
 Yes, the cake is the centerpiece of the event.
 It’s the most important element.
 But at the end of the day, it’s supposed to be an amazingly delicious dessert, regardless of its outside appearance.

-Let me address a couple of other concerns about fondant:
+Let me address a few other concerns about fondant:

 1) It tastes bad.

 A) You still get buttercream on the outside, the exact same amount as you would anyway.
-It’s just under the fondant as a nice supporting layer, helping that fondant look smooth & beautiful!
+Fondant won’t stick to cake.
+You HAVE to have buttercream or ganache under it.
+All our cakes look exactly the same when they are finished, before the ones that get their fondant are decorated.
+The buttercream just under the fondant as a nice supporting layer, helping that fondant look smooth & beautiful!
 Fondant is exactly like stretchy white pants on a human—it shows EVERY flaw underneath!
 The buttercream underneath must be perfectly smooth to have a flawless fondant finish.
 Think of it as Spanx for fondant!

 So it’s not a replacement for buttercream.
 It’s an ADDITION over the buttercream.
 A skin, like on an orange or a banana.
 Still don’t want to eat it?
 No problem. it will peel off the buttercream easily.

 A) Yes, yes it does.
+It’s freaking shockingly expensive, especially for the better brands.
 It’s adding an element to the cake that adds more time & materials, & therefore cost.
 And usually, fondant cakes are much more heavily decorated.
-With buttercream cakes, the design is pretty much put on with the icing.
+With simple buttercream cakes, the design is pretty much put on with the icing.
 There’s no additional design time involved.
 This is why rustic buttercream & naked cakes are so popular & cost effective.
 If you’re on a tight budget, get the rustic buttercream & decorate with fresh florals.
 It’s gorgeous & right on trend.
 But if that’s not the look you want, fondant is a far superior decor method.
 I much prefer working with fondant, & it’s worth it!